TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 * [ ] Document
   * [ ] How to send cache on "route change" control msg - use a switch node before the cache
   * [ ] How to ONLY send cache on "route change" control msg
+* Consider allowing an option for separate state and data stores ([D2 ref](https://discourse.nodered.org/t/how-to-sync-the-full-config-between-server-and-client-side-state/89252/4?u=totallyinformation))
+* Improve docs by describing common use-cases: replay all or last 1, replay only on initial load, ...
+* On close, delete cache

 #### Node: `uib-element`

-* Allow the outer tag to be anything, not just `div` (or maybe just have a simpler list: `div`, `article`, `section`), also allow attributes to be set.
+* [ ] Allow the outer tag to be anything, not just `div` (or maybe just have a simpler list: `div`, `article`, `section`), also allow attributes to be set. [ref](https://github.com/TotallyInformation/node-red-contrib-uibuilder/discussions/210)

 * [ ] Add option for `routerId` - would ensure that the output only goes to the appropriate route.
 * [ ] Add option for `clientId` - would ensure that the output only goes to the appropriate client.
 * [ ] Add option for `pageName` - would ensure that the output only goes to the appropriate page.
-* [ ] Add new type: `navigation menu` - to work with the router.
-Add nav menu example, working with `uib-file-*` nodes.

 * [ ] uib-element forms need some serious TLC! checkbox, radio

-* Re-engineering: For editor, move list of types to a var passed in runtime settings.
-Move templates for adv config for each element to separate resources.
-For runtime, read list of types from node.js module. move each element definition to its own node.js module.

 * Add width setting